History and background

 The Ministerial Statement on engaging the private sector in aid and development (August 2015) sets out the Government's commitment to enhance collaboration with the private sector to address development challenges and identifies the private sector as an essential partner to achieving sustainable development outcomes in our region.
 The Business Partnerships Platform is an agency wide mechanism, where DFAT and the private sector are working together in a flexible way to address development challenges.

 DFAT has a partnership with the Global Compact Network Australia (GCNA), enhancing our capacity to engage with businesses whose interests align with advancing the Sustainable Development Goals.
+Businesses can use the GCNA's Australian SDGs Hub for Business as a resource to engage with and contribute to the Sustainable Development Goals.

 So far, over 30 leading Australian CEOs have signed the Global Compact Network Australia's CEO Statement of Support for the Sustainable Development Goals.
 We are also partners with the Shared Value Project, allowing us to collaborate with businesses aiming at delivering sustainable social impact while achieving commercial returns.